Guides

 Voyage Conclusion

-Freight forwarder's liability insurance exists to protect the forwarder, not the cargo.
-Sized correctly against actual contract exposure, with adequate E&O sub-limits and the right cyber extension, it is the instrument that keeps the forwarder's balance sheet intact when a claim arrives.
-Sized incorrectly, it is a policy that looks reassuring until the first real loss.
+FFL insurance protects the forwarder, not the cargo.
+Sized against actual contract exposure, with an adequate E&O sub-limit and a cyber endorsement, it keeps the balance sheet intact when a claim arrives; sized to the trading-conditions cap alone, it looks reassuring until the first negotiated-contract loss.

 Always review your specific policy wording, trading conditions, and client contracts, and consult a qualified insurance or legal professional before making coverage decisions.